Academic Partnership Programs

 English Language Requirement

-• However, academically admissible students who have not taken the TOEFL/IELTS, or have scored below the College's standard minimum, are still eligible to enroll into a graduate program with conditional admission into the College's Intensive English Language Program (IELP).
+- However, academically admissible students who have not taken the TOEFL/IELTS, or have scored below the University's standard minimum, are still eligible to enroll into a graduate program with conditional admission into the University's Intensive English Language Program (IELP).
 For more information on the IELP, click here.

 Available Programs in Computer Science